Preston-Landers/Prompt-Like-A-Pro/README.md

 within a single prompt and have them all answered efficiently, unlike how your coworker Deborah responds to your emails.

+#### Rename your chats

+Another quick tip is to rename your chats.
+The AI will auto-assign a name to each chat but these are often bland and generic.
+Also, quite frequently the initial 1-2 prompts in that chat may not be representative of the bulk of the discussion, but the name is formed from that first prompt and may not be relevant to the bulk of the discussion.
+It's important to do your own renaming and organization (including favoriting) important threads.
+Unfortunately, the "chat search" function of most providers is nearly useless.

-### Paste an image or a screenshot (or three)
+### Paste a photo or a screenshot (or three)

 Often a picture is worth a thousand words.
-If you have a screenshot of an error message, or a diagram of a system, paste it in.
-The model can understand images and screenshots, and will use them to help answer your question.
+If you have a screenshot of an error message, a photo of a bird to identify, or a diagram of a system, paste it in.
+Most models are multi-modal and can understand pictures and screenshots, and will use them to help answer your question.

 ### Ask for help crafting a prompt